 Holiday Magic: Selections from the Children's Historical Collection

-Experience the magical and memorable role holidays play in the lives of all readers, especially children, through this exhibition highlighting holiday materials from Pequot Library’s Children’s Historical collection.
-Items on display include classic works of holiday literature, caroling music, and vintage postcards.
-From Christmas and Halloween to Thanksgiving and “Primrose Day,” explore books and imagery covering a variety of religious and secular subjects including etchings of “The Three Wisemen” and the antics of Eloise and Babar the Elephant.
+This exhibition highlighted holiday materials from Pequot Library’s Children’s Historical collection and encouraged visitors to experience the magical and memorable role holidays play in the lives of all readers, especially children.
+Items on display included classic works of holiday literature, caroling music, and vintage postcards.
+From Christmas and Halloween to Thanksgiving and “Primrose Day,” the books and imagery covered a variety of religious and secular subjects including etchings of “The Three Wisemen” and the antics of Eloise and Babar the Elephant.

 October 27, 2017 – January 7, 2018

 Nature Morte | Jarvis Wilcox